That’s because all of your company’s financial reporting—including its balance sheet—are prepared using information in

 As a supplement to the general ledger, your chart of accounts lists the account names and purposes of all your sub-ledgers.

 Why the general ledger matters

 There are two good reasons why the GL (as all the hip accountants call it) matters.

 1. It’s how you get financial statements

 Financial statements help you track your business’s financial performance and cash flow.
 They draw on data compiled in the general ledger.

-There are three core types of financial statements useful to small business owners: the income statement, the balance sheet, and the statement of cash flow.
+There are three core types of financial statements useful to small business owners: the income statement, the balance sheet, and the cash flow statement.
 The general ledger matters because financial statements matter.

 2. You need it to file your taxes

 You (or your accountant) need to refer to the general ledger in order to file your taxes.
 For instance, if you’re filing a Form 1099 for a contractor, you need to know how much you paid them during the financial year.

 In that case, checking your invoices against the general ledger will ensure you’re preparing the Form 1099 for them correctly.